How to make the most of your supplier relationships

-“Businesses are increasingly relying on suppliers to help reduce costs, innovate, improve quality and reduce lead time,” says Ashay Gude, a BDC business consultant, who specializes in operational efficiency.
+“Businesses are increasingly relying on suppliers to help reduce costs, innovate, improve quality and reduce lead time,” says BDC Senior Business Advisor Lucie Le François, who advises companies on operational efficiency.
 “Good relationships with suppliers can provide a competitive advantage.”

 In fact, the most successful Canadian entrepreneurs rank relationships with suppliers as their most important business relationships, according to a BDC survey of 1,000 Canadian small and medium-sized businesses.